Lex Aelia Sentia

-If a master manumitted his slave in order to defraud his creditors (slaves could be pledged as collateral), the manumission was invalid.
+Slaves could be pledged as collateral for a loan, and a master manumitted his slave in order to defraud his creditors, the manumission was invalid.
 A person under the age of twenty could only manumit a slave if he went through the ordinary legal proceeding (consilium).
 This provision, and several other provisions did not apply to slaves who had been given membership in certain lower classes of freedmen.
 These classes were included in these provisions, however, upon a decree of the senate during the reign of the emperor Hadrian.
 By the time of the late empire, this law had little importance.
-This law was passed by virtue of the constitutional forms at the time of Augustus, when the status of a Civis had not yet lost its value, and a semblance of the Constitution of the Roman Republic still existed.
+This law was passed by virtue of the constitutional forms at the time of Augustus, when the status of a civis had not yet lost its value, and a semblance of the Constitution of the Roman Republic still existed.